-Designed in cooperation with the university's Construction Industry Advisory Board (CIAB) to meet the high demand for construction professionals in Florida and beyond, the bachelor of science degree in construction management combines vital engineering know-how with practical business skills.
-The program trains undergraduates to work in this rapidly expanding field of construction as competent and confident construction managers whose expertise covers commercial, civil and residential disciplines.
+Designed in cooperation with the university's Construction Industry Advisory Board to meet the high demand for construction professionals in Florida and beyond, the bachelor of science degree in construction management combines vital engineering know-how with practical business skills.
+The program trains undergraduates to work in this rapidly expanding field as confident construction managers whose expertise covers commercial, civil and residential disciplines.

-Students graduating from the construction program will be well positioned to enter the profession requiring little to no additional on-the-job training, prepared to start their careers as managers and/or entrepreneurs.
-Currently, about 80% of seniors from the College of Engineering receive job offers prior to graduation and nearly 100% of construction management graduates find a great degree-related job or enter graduate school or find a job within three months of graduation.
+Students graduating with a degree in construction management are well positioned to enter the profession requiring little to no additional on-the-job training.
+Historically, about 80% of seniors from the College of Engineering at Florida Tech receive job offers prior to graduation, and nearly 100% of construction management graduates find a great degree-related job or enter graduate school within three months of graduation.